-Board members are required to complete and submit an interim disclosure form in advance of attending their first Pension Board meeting.
+Board Members are required to complete and submit an interim disclosure form in advance of attending their first Pension Board meeting.

-Thereafter members will be required to disclose all financial and non-financial interests via the completion and submission of the form at Annex 2).
-A definition of financial and non-financial interests is set out at Annex 3
+Thereafter Board Members will be required to disclose all financial and non-financial interests including the receipt of any gift or hospitality (received or declined) in excess of £25 via the completion and submission of the form at Annex 2.
+A definition of financial and non-financial interests is set out at Annex 3.

-Where no relevant interests are identified by a member, they must submit a nil return to evidence that they have complied with the requirement to identify and disclose all relevant interests.
+Where no relevant interests are identified by a Board Member, they must submit a nil return to evidence that they have complied with the requirement to identify and disclose all relevant interests.
+Officers, in line with the County Council's Code of Conduct for Employees, are not required to submit a nil return